dmeehan/douglasmeehan/content/projects/hfo-home-visiting.md

 ## Creating the Design Story

-Once we had the requirement set organized and prioritized, I synthesized the work into an overall Design Story that would guide the design process.
+Once we had the requirement set organized and prioritized, and a good understanding of our users and their roles, I synthesized the work into an overall design story that would guide the design process by helping us to determine where each of the features fit within the existing system, what new features needed to be developed, and how all of these pieces fit together into a coherent work flow.

 <hr />